-There shall be three classes of membership as follows:
+There shall be two classes of membership as follows:

-Dues for each class of membership shall be set from time to time by the Board.
+Dues for each class of membership shall be set by the Board.

-Only Professional and Student Members may vote at business meetings.
-Only Professional members may be officers or directors of the Corporation.
+Only Professional Members may vote at business meetings.
+Only Professional Members may be officers or directors of the Corporation.

-The Board shall consist of the executive officers (each, an "Officer Director") of the Corporation, any past presidents (each, a "Past President") then entitled to serve on the Board hereunder (any such Past President, a "Past President Director"), and eighteen directors (each, an "Elected Director" and, together with the Officer Directors and the Past President Directors, the "Voting Directors") elected by a majority of the votes of the members of the Corporation present and voting at the Annual Business Meeting.
-As of the Effective Date, the total number of Voting Directors shall be a range with a minimum of 18 directors and a maximum of 18 directors plus the number of Past President Directors and Officer Directors (the "Entire Board").
+The Board shall consist of the executive officers (each, an "Officer Director") of the Corporation, any past presidents (each, a "Past President") then entitled to serve on the Board hereunder (any such Past President, a "Past President Director"), and eighteen directors (each an "Elected Director" and, together with the Officer Directors and the Past President Directors, the "Voting Directors") elected by a majority of the votes of the members of the Corporation present and voting at the Annual Business Meeting.
+As of the Effective Date, the total number of Voting Directors shall be 18 directors plus the number of Past President Directors and Officer Directors (the "Entire Board").
 Each Voting Director shall be entitled to vote on any action of the Board.
 The President of the Corporation shall serve as Chair of the Board, provided the President is not an employee of the Corporation.
 No employee of the Corporation may serve as the Chair of the Board or any other title with similar responsibilities.
 The editors of AJS Review and AJS Perspectives shall serve as non-voting ex officio members of the Board, and shall not be entitled to vote on any action of the Board.
-Each Past President shall be entitled to serve as a member of the Board for two consecutive terms of two years, which shall begin immediately following the completion of such person of his or her term of office as President.
+Each Past President shall be entitled to serve as a member of the Board for two consecutive terms of two years, which shall begin immediately following the completion by such person of his or her term of office as President.

 Elected Directors shall be elected for three-year terms.
 Elected Directors may serve for an unlimited number of terms, provided that no Elected Director may serve for more than two terms on a consecutive basis.
 An Elected Director who has served for two consecutive terms may proceed to occupy one of the offices of the Corporation.
 Six Elected Directors shall be selected each year.